The core concept of Jaculus-machine is a Machine type. A Machine is parametrized by MFeatures

-Machine is created using stack inheritance.
+added to the Machine using stack inheritance.
 At the bottom of the stack, there is always

-For example, a Machine with core MFeatures can be created like this:
+For example, a Machine with some built-in MFeatures can be created like this:

-After the Machine type is defined, we can create its instance:
+After the Machine type is defined, we can instantiate it:

 Then we can configure the Machine - we can, for example, set the output streams of the stdio MFeature: